tantalum7/pyping/README.md

 # pypong

-* A simple ping library, pure python 3 implementation.
-Does not required sudo/admin evelation.
+* A simple ping library, pure python 3 implementation (Does not pipe commands to os terminal, does not require sudo/admin evelation)
 * This is a simplified and tidied fork of pyping, which works on py3.
 * Its not designed to work from CLI, like pyping does (I mean we have the real ping for that).
 Instead its designed to be used as a python module only.
 * Multiple pings and averaging is left as an excercise to the reader.